 This policy relates only to the services or supplies described herein.
-Please refer to the Member's Benefit Booklet for availability of benefits.
+Please refer to the Member's Benefits Booklet for the availability of benefits.
 Member's benefits may vary according to benefit design; therefore, member benefit language should be reviewed before applying the terms of this policy.